addy-dclxvi/i3-starterpack/README.md

 **Floating**, for show-off. <br />

 ## Disclaimer
 I'm not a Pro.
-I just started learning Linux one year ago.
+I just started learning Linux a couple yesars ago.
 And I'm not an IT guy.
 So, probably this guide will have some mistakes.
 I hope You would correct me instead of insult me :cry: <br />

-## Reason
-I've got frequently questioned, "How to make my desktop looks like yours?".
-I don't know why they ask it to me, my desktop doesn't even look nice.
-So, I only answer "What DE do You use?
-Have You tried window manager?
-You can use Google to find some guide". <br />

-And the frequent reply..
-- "I have been following the guide I found, but my desktop still doesn't like yours". <br />

-Different level of reply..
-- "I don't know what is my DE.
-It's default on my Parrot Security."
-- "DE?
-What is DE?
-Btw, I use Kali Linux.
-Have You watched Mr.Robot?" <br />

-And my other reason writing this guide is, most of i3 guides I found on internet are just to install i3 and make it usable only.
-Not how to de-uglify it :stuck_out_tongue: <br />

 ## Why i3?
 i3 is (arguably) the most easiest tiling window manager to learn and configure.